garrit-schroeder/tv-show-skipper/docs/docker.md

 | Optional | ```-e DATA_DIR=/config/data```      | Use a different directory to store cached data.
 Modifying this will likely require a new path mapping such as ```-v /path/to/data:/data```         |
 | Optional | ```-e LOG_LEVEL=INFO/VERBOSE/DEBUG```      | Change the log level (default is verbose for docker)         |

-### Docker in Windows
+### Docker with network shares

-In Windows, network drives need to be mounted with a driver.
-In this example, an SMB share is mounted.
+Network shares need to be mounted with a driver.
+This example uses a Windows host, two SMB shares, and a local drive.

 ```
 ---